Dr Natasha Danilova

 Research Overview

-My current research interests are situated within the interdisciplinary fields of Critical Military Studies, Gender Politics and Feminist International Relations, Memory Politics and Art/Visuality in IR.
-In particular, I study issues relating gender and war, memory politics, heroes and heroism, art/aesthetics/visuality in the context of war and peace, cultural manifestations of militarism and militarisation in Western and non-Western contexts.
+My research interests lie in the interdisciplinary fields of Critical Military Studies, Feminist International Relations, Memory Politics, Civil-Military Relations, and Art in Global Politics.
+In particular, I study issues relating to gender and war, memory politics, heroes and heroism, art/aesthetics/visuality in the context of war and peace, militarism and militarisation in Western (Britain and the US) and non-Western contexts (e.g. Russian and Eurasian politics).

 Research Areas